sam-pop/groupGenerator/README.md

 # groupGenerator

-Simple node tool that divides students into groups. _randomly_.
+> Simple node tool that divides students into groups. _randomly_.

+## Customizable Options

+- Student names
+- Group size
+- Pair-programming driver/navigator limitation

 ## How to use

-**Edit** the `data.js` file to reflect the names of the students, the desired group size and to specify any limitations for pair-programming (group size of 2).
+**Edit** the `data.js` file to reflect the names of the students, the desired group size and to specify limitations for pair-programming (group size of 2).

 **Run** the following command in your command-line: